The Definition of Alcoholism

 An alcoholic choosing to seek refuge from their alcohol addiction is one of the most significant decisions one will face in their lifetime.
 Given one’s complexity of alcohol abuse, there are different treatments that one could do to help mitigate the problem.
-Your journey to recovery begins when you enter rehab but getting in good health from alcoholism is a long and grueling process that takes commitment and practice.
+Your journey to recovery begins when you enter rehab but getting in good health from alcoholism is a long process that takes commitment and practice.

 Every individual should have a recovery plan that meets their unique needs, but treatments often follow a general structure.